Goga-Barabadze/dictionary-parser-api/README.md

 | `refactor`| refactoring production code, eg. renaming a variable                |
 | `test`    | adding missing tests, refactoring tests; no production code change  |
 | `chore`   | updating grunt tasks etc; no production code change                 |

+Prepand `wip` (work in progress) if work isn't finished but should be pushed.